-Not least among the policies of the U.S. military that has given rise to serious health consequences is the brutal redeployment policy that exacerbated the trauma of the wars for many servicemembers.
-Repeated and rapid redeployment also gave rise to command overrides of medical opinions as to fitness for duty and resulted in military doctors downwardly adjusting their standards for assessing fitness for duty.
+Not least among the policies of the U.S. military that have given rise to serious health consequences are the brutal redeployment policies that exacerbated the trauma of the wars for many servicemembers.
+The need to redeploy soldiers, often multiple times, exacerbated the already ill effects of policies allowing command discretion over work restrictions deemed 'medically necessary' by health care providers-including command override of 'nondeployable' medical conditions.
 The military's response to the health needs of returning servicemembers has also been deplorable in that it reportedly follows policies which often serve to discharge and deny servicemembers benefits for what are likely the manifestations of illness and trauma encountered during their military service.
-Indeed, one former Veterans Affairs researcher recently testified before a Congressional panel that officials in the Department of Veterans Affairs routinely manipulate or hide data that would support veterans' claims so as to avoid paying costly benefits.35
+Indeed, one former Veterans Affairs researcher recently testified before a Congressional panel that officials in the Department of Veterans Affairs routinely manipulate or hide data that would support veterans' claims so as to avoid paying costly benefits.39